 Vocational training a viable alternative to Matric

-This week saw the release of the Matric results.
+Last week saw the release of the latest Matric results.
 And just like every year, there has been controversy surrounding what many refer to as the pass rate versus the ‘real’ pass rate.
-But irrespective of that, South Africans may need to change their mindsets that getting your Grade 12 qualification and going on to university for a degree is the be-all and end-all of finding a job.
+Irrespective of that, South Africans may need to change their mindsets that getting your Grade 12 qualification and going on to university for a degree is the be-all and end-all of finding a job.

 People tend to forget that having a Grade 9 allows a learner to continue their studies in post-school education and training that can be at a Technical and Vocational Education Training (TVET) college.
-In fact, overseas it is an accepted course of action with countries like Holland and Germany taking great pride in the skills gained at a TVET level.
-To the uninitiated, TVET focuses on artisanal skills such as mechanics, carpenters, electricians, plumbers, welders, hairdressers, and chefs.
+In fact, overseas it is an accepted course of action in countries like Germany and the Netherlands taking great pride in the skills gained at a TVET level.
+To the uninitiated, TVET focuses on artisanal skills such as boilermakers, diesel mechanics, electricians and welders.
+These skills are what keeps our factories running.
 Furthermore, TVET also enables the learner to further their studies by opening more opportunities to gain additional qualifications.

 So, why does the perception persist in the country that learners must matriculate, go to university for a degree, and then find a job?
 This is not an easy question to answer, but it can be attributed to how parents and the learners themselves are not fully aware of the potential of vocational training.
 Certainly, if the learner wants to go into a specialist field such as becoming an accountant, lawyer, doctor, engineer, and so on, this is the required course of action.
 But if the focus is not on attaining such a qualification, why go to university in the first place?
 Potentially, this can leave the student (or parents) with significant debt and a degree that they might not be able to get full value from.